hammerheim-game/hammerheim-rules/3-warbands.md

 income for the warband.
 If the Musician was not taken out of action they may earn an additional 2d6 gold after the game.

-Fighting Songs: The musician has in his selection of songs many a fighting ballad.
-These ballads dispel fear.
-Any musician with this ability sings in battle emboldening the troops.
-Any friendly troop within 12” does not suffer from fear or all alone tests.
+GET PUMPED: The musician has mastered energetic music that stirrs the blood of any who listen, inspiring them to feats of courage that would normally rattle them if they had time to think about it.
+Warriors within 12" become Immune to Psychology.

-Rally!: Even the most crestfallen Warriors will take heart when gathered around a motivated and uplifting bard.
-For every allied Warrior whose loss would contribute to rout theshold within 6" of the Musician with Rally the owning player may add +1 to their warband's leadership for the purposes of rout tests.
+Rally: Even the most crestfallen Warriors will take heart when gathered around a motivated and uplifting bard.
+For each allied Warrior within 6" of the Musician their warband may add +1 Leadership when taking Rout Tests.

-Marching Tune: If the Musician forms a unit with five or more allies they may all add 1 to their base movement as long as they stay together.
+Marching Tune: If the Musician forms a unit with five or more allies they may all add 1 to their base movement as long as they remain together.

 Deafening racket: A musician may choose to make a deafening racket in each of their shooting phases.
-If they choose to do so then until their next shooting phase (so yes, this may even cause the musician's warband to be more likely to rout) all non-Musicians within 8" reduce their Leadership by 1.
+If they choose to do so then until their next shooting phase all non-Musicians friend or foe within 8" reduce their Leadership by 1.
+This effect stacks.